$group in MongoDB Aggregation with examples

 $push operator pushes the fields in the expression into an array.
 You will get more clarity with the example.

 Let’s continue with the example above.
 What if we wanted to get all the scores of each unique gamer in the array.

-You see that scores is the new field which is array with all the
+You see that scores are the new field which is an array with all the

 $score fields of grouped documents.